swaptacular/swpt_accounts/protocol.rst

-1. If the specified account already exists, the server implementation MUST decide whether the same or a later `ConfigureAccount`_ message has been processed already. [#]_ If the received message turns out to be an old one, it MUST be ignored.
+1. If the specified account already exists, the server implementation MUST decide whether the same or a later `ConfigureAccount`_ message has been applied already. [#]_ If the received message turns out to be an old one, it MUST be ignored.
 Otherwise, an attempt MUST be made to update the account's configuration with the requested new configuration.
 If the new configuration has been successfully applied, an `AccountChange`_ message MUST be sent; otherwise a